When it comes to building applications for web and native platforms, React has emerged as one of the most popular JavaScript libraries.

 What Is JavaScript?

-JavaScript is widely used for creating interactive and dynamic web content.
 It was initially designed to be a scripting language for web browsers, allowing developers to enhance the functionality of websites.
 However, JavaScript has expanded its capabilities and is now utilized in various domains such as server-side, mobile app, and game development.
+Additionally, JavaScript is commonly employed to implement features like sliders, dropdown menus, image carousels, and website interactive maps.

 One of the notable advantages of JavaScript is its versatility and extensive browser support.
 All major web browsers support JavaScript, making it a reliable choice for web development.
 JavaScript code can be directly embedded within HTML pages or included as separate files referenced by the HTML code.